 Recently, motion capture techniques have been applied successfully to animating human-like figures.
 With those techniques, realistic motions can be produced rapidly, which would be hard to achieve, otherwise.
 Live-captured motion clips are typically short and related to particular characters and environments.
 Thus, there have been a great deal of efforts to develop specialized tools to reuse them.
 With the aid of such tools, animators can adapt the captured motions to other characters and environments.
-However, together with special hardware devices, the motion capture process requires a puppeteer(or an actor) who performs a sequence of motions carefully under a controlled environment in accordance with a scenario.
+However, together with special hardware devices, the motion capture process requires a puppeteer (or an actor) who performs a sequence of motions carefully under a controlled environment in accordance with a scenario.
 Thus, we cannot directly apply motion capture techniques to reproducing motions in actual situations such as sports events and dance performances.

-Single-camera videos are a most common source of human motions.
-Many researchers have tried to capture a variety of human motions from videos for various purposes [1, 12, 15, 18, 19, 25, 26].
-However, reconstructing motion from a single-camera video is still demanding even with the state of the art techniques.

-Most of the previous techniques are inadequate to reconstruct highly dynamic motions for a variety of circumstances, and the quality of the reconstructed motion is not adequate to synthesize realistic animation.
+Monocular videos are a most common source of human motions.
+Many researchers have tried to capture a variety of human motions from videos for various purposes [1, 2, 3, 12, 13, 17, 20, 23, 24, 26, 29, 30].
+However, reconstructing motion from monocular videos is still demanding even with the state of the art techniques.
+Most of the previous techniques are inadequate to reconstruct highly dynamic motions in a variety of circumstances, and the quality of the reconstructed motion is not adequate to synthesize realistic animation.